-Universal Design is encouraged but not required in OHFA-funded developments.
-For developments seeking points for Universal Design in the Competitive HTC program only, a list of mandatory and optional Universal Design components can be found in Appendix B of these Standards, and in Appendix D of the 2020-2021 QAP.
-Applicants will designate which, if any, components of Universal Design will be incorporated into the development in the AHFA.
+Certain elements of Universal Design are required in all OHFA-funded HTC developments.
+A list of mandatory and optional Universal Design components can be found in Appendix B of these Standards, and in Appendix D of the 2022-2023 QAP.
+Applicants will designate which, components of Universal Design will be incorporated into the development in the AHFA.
 The architect will also be required to clearly identify the location of each component in the architectural drawings.
 Before issuance of Form 8609, the applicant will be required to provide documentation to OHFA evidencing the required number of units meet the Universal Design commitment made in the application.